natunaorg/fivem/GETTING_STARTED.md

     Which means you have to wait it build process on FiveM until complete.
 Wait until the build process is completed and `Started resource natuna` text is logged to the console.

 8. **Rebuild the files** \
-    Once the build process on the FiveM is completed, you much rebuild the files by doing the same as steps number 3.
+    Once the build process on the FiveM is completed, you must rebuild the files by doing the same as steps number 3.

     > Why must rebuild the files?
 Because the FiveM webpack build is different than the webpack on this resource, resulting to an error on the compiled files.